Global Privacy Signal Detected

 Initial Enrollment Period

-three months before your 65th birthday, includes the month you turn age 65, and ends three months after your 65th birthday month.
+This begins when you first become eligible for Medicare.
+This enrollment period begins three months before your 65th birthday, includes the month you turn age 65, and ends three months after your 65th birthday month.
 Your Initial Enrollment Period lasts a total of seven months.

 Medicare Advantage Open Enrollment Period

-Medicare’s Annual Enrollment Period
+Medicare’s Annual Election Period

 Medicare’s Annual Election Period occurs every year between October 15 and December 7.
 During this time, anyone with Medicare can add, switch, or drop a Medicare Advantage plan.
 If you join a Medicare Advantage plan during this period, your coverage will begin on January 1 as long as your plan provider receives your request to join by December 7.